sveltejs/kit/README.md

 ```

 You should now be able to run the [examples](examples) by navigating to one of the directories and doing `pnpm dev`.

+## Testing

+Run `pnpm test` to run the tests from all subpackages.
+Browser tests live in subpackages of `test/` such as `test/apps/basics/`.
+To run a single test, open up the file and change `test` to `test.only` for the relevant test.